sdr01810/intellij-sdk-docs/HOW-TO.IDEA.md

 ## Initial conditions

 We will assume that you have already installed either IntelliJ IDEA Community or IntelliJ IDEA Ultimate.
 If you're not sure which edition to install, start with IntelliJ IDEA Community.
-It is free, and it represents the most basic reference platform for the IntelliJ Platform SDK.
-IntelliJ IDEA Ultimate can do everything that IntelliJ IDEA Community can do, and them some, so it is easy to upgrade later on.
+It's free, and it represents the most basic reference platform for the IntelliJ Platform SDK.
+IntelliJ IDEA Ultimate can do everything that IntelliJ IDEA Community can do, and then some, so it is easy to upgrade later on.
 From now on, when our discussion applies equally well to either edition, we will drop the edition qualifier, and refer to the application as simply "IntelliJ IDEA".